2025–26 Rahmatganj MFS season

-The 2025–26 season was Rahmatganj MFS's 93rd season since its establishment in 1933 and its 16th season in the Bangladesh Football League.
-In addition to domestic league, Rahmatganj MFS will participate in this season's edition of Federation Cup and Independence Cup.
-The season covered period is 1 June 2025 to TBD May 2026.
+The 2025–26 season was the Rahmatganj MFS's 93rd season since its establishment in 1933 and its 16th season in the Bangladesh Football League.
+In addition to domestic league, Rahmatganj MFS participated in this season's edition of Federation Cup.
+The season covered period is 1 June 2025 to 23 May 2026.

 Current squad

-Rahmatganj MFS squad for 2024–25 season.
+Rahmatganj MFS squad for 2025–26 season.